Governor's Award description

-The award consists of $25,000 paid annually to the recipient for a two-year term subject to an annual confirmation process.
+The award consists of a $25,000 research grant paid annually, directly to the recipient.
+The award is for a two-year term, subject to an annual review and confirmation process.
 Recipients of this award cannot apply for a second term.

 Governor's Award recipients are required to:

-- be employed by a Canadian university as an assistant or associate professor during the tenure of the award.
+- be employed by a Canadian university as an assistant or associate professor during the term of the award